 PROBLEM: MY LED LIGHTS ARE FLICKERING OR ONLY PARTIALLY ILLUMINATING.

-LED flickering, hyper-flashing or only partially lighting up is usually a sign of low input voltage.
-Unlike halogen headlamps which will simply dim with low input voltage, LEDs will flicker, and in the case of light bars or driving lights - only some of the LEDs will light up.
+LED flickering, hyper-flashing, or only partially lighting up is usually a sign of low input voltage.
+Unlike halogen headlamps which will simply dim with the low input voltage, LEDs will flicker, and in the case of light bars or driving lights - only some of the LEDs will light up.

 - Use a multi-meter to test the input voltage (the application’s output voltage).
 Anything lower than 10.5v could result in flickering.

 - If only one side of the headlamp is flickering, swap the LED driver (the little black box) over to the other headlamp.
 If the problem still stays on the same headlamp, there is a low input voltage problem caused by the vehicle's circuit on that headlamp which will need investigating.
 If the problem shifts to the other headlamp, the LED driver may be defective, please lodge a Warranty Request.